neziw/TitleAPI/README.md

 TitleAPI
 =======

-Simple API for sending titles (For for Only Bukkit and forks)
+Simple API for sending titles (Only for Bukkit and forks)

 ## Features